sonkd/theunseen/about.md

 ---

 ##### Flames 🔥
-This site aims to share [stuff]({{site.baseurl}}/category/) as flames, a metaphor for sharing knowledge that can ignite new perspectives and understanding.
-We strive to present complex ideas simply and concisely, hoping they may challenge and change your beliefs and perceptions.
+This site aims to share [stuff]({{site.baseurl}}/category/) as fire, a metaphor for sharing knowledge that can ignite new perspectives and understanding.
+We strive to present complex ideas simply and concisely in a way that is easy to understand and digest, hoping they may challenge and change your beliefs and perceptions.
 <figure>
 <img src="/assets/img/the-flame.png" alt="The flame">
 <figcaption>The seen is the changing, the unseen is the unchanging-Plato.</figcaption>